When Is RV Insurance Required?

 - Your RV is a rental vehicle

 Financed RVs are generally required by the financial lien-holder to carry full coverage because lenders want reimbursement on their loan in case of a loss.
 If you do not purchase full coverage, your lender could take out an insurance policy on the vehicle and send you the bill.
 Lender-purchased insurance typically comes with much higher premiums and no liability, so taking responsibility for your own insurance is a smart financial decision.

 Times When Insurance Is Optional

 Towable RVs include fifth wheels, pop-ups, and travel trailers.
 Liability insurance is generally extended from your car insurance policy to your RV when you are towing it.
-For instance, if your camper somehow comes unhitched from your truck and damages some property, your auto insurance liability will cover the costs.
+For instance, if your camper somehow comes unhitched from your truck and damages someone else’s property, your auto insurance liability coverage will cover the costs.
 Because liability is covered under your car insurance, the state does not require insurance on towable RVs.

 Whether RV insurance is optional or required, be aware of the pitfalls of going without RV insurance.
 Lots of RV owners leave their RVs parked out in the open yard, leaving them susceptible to storm damage, vandalism, and possible theft.
 If your RV holds a great deal of value, make sure to purchase full coverage RV insurance to protect against a potential loss.